-Sexually active, circumcised males that presented to the urology polyclinic between March 2018 and June 2018 were included in this multi-centered, prospective study.
-The information on the patients' height and weight, age at circumcision, the person that had performed the circumcision (surgeon, non-surgeon), penile length, and dorsal and ventral mucosa measurements were recorded.
-Those data compared between the patients with and without PE.
-The diagnosis of PE was made according to the ISSM definition of life-long PE (an IELT of less than one minute)3.
+Sexually active, circumcised males that presented to the urology polyclinic between March 2018 and June 2018 were included in this multicentered, prospective study.
+Information on the patients' height and weight, age at circumcision, the person who performed the circumcision (surgeon, non-surgeon), penile length, and dorsal and ventral mucosa measurements were recorded.
+The data were compared between patients with and without PE.
+The diagnosis of PE was made according to the ISSM definition of lifelong PE (an IELT of less than one minute).3

-The patients with a PE diagnosis aged 18 to 65 years and volunteers (for non-PE group) that presented to the same polyclinic for another health-related reason included to the study.
-Patients with penile deformity, history of previous penile or pelvic surgery or thyroid disease, and those that used selective serotonin reuptake inhibitors were excluded.
-Turkish validated version of IIEF-5 (international index of erectile function) were used10.
-We also excluded patients with erectile dysfunction according to the IIEF-5 (IIEF-5<22).
-The self-estimated IELT of all patients was recorded and the patients were administered the validated Turkish version of the five-item premature ejaculation diagnostic tool (PEDT)11.
-The ethical committee approval and written informed consent of the patients were obtained.
+Patients with a PE diagnosis aged 18-65 years and volunteers (for non-PE group) that presented to the same polyclinic for another health-related reason were included in the study.
+Patients with penile deformity, history of previous penile or pelvic surgery or thyroid disease, and those who used selective serotonin reuptake inhibitors were excluded.
+The validated Turkish version of International Index of Erectile Function (IIEF-5) was used.
+10 We also excluded patients with erectile dysfunction according to the IIEF-5 (IIEF-5<22).

+The self-estimated IELT of all patients was recorded and the patients were administered the validated Turkish version of the five-item Premature Ejaculation Diagnostic Tool (PEDT).11 Ethical committee approval and written informed consent of the patients were obtained.

 Penile size measurements were performed in a warm examination room with the penis in the flaccid state.
-The penis was stretched and the penile length was measured from the dorsal to the end of the glans penis by pressing the base of the ruler toward the pubic bone.
+The penis was stretched, and the penile length was measured from the dorsal to the end of the glans penis by pressing the base of the ruler toward the pubic bone.
 Mucosal cuff length measurements were undertaken on the dorsal and ventral aspects at the mucosal skin border toward the glans (6 o'clock and 12 o'clock).
-The measurements taken by the researcher in the participating centers.

-A priori power analysis using G^ Power version 3.1.9.4 performed to detect the sample size according to Yuruk et al.'s study.9 Statistical analysis of the data was performed using SPSS v.22.0 software (IBM Corp., Armonk, NY).
-The Student's t-test was used to compare the results between the PE and non-PE groups by taking statistical significance as p < 0.05.
-The effect of the person that performed circumcision (surgeon, non-surgeon) and undergoing the procedure during the phallic period (3-6 years) on the presence of PE was investigated using the chi-square test based on a statistical significance value of p < 0.05.
+A priori power analysis using GPower version 3.1.9.4 performed to detect the sample size according to Yuruk et al's study.
+Statistical analysis of the data was performed using SPSS v.22.0 software (IBM Corp., Armonk, NY).
+The Student's t-test was used to compare the results between the PE and non-PE groups by taking statistical significance as p<0.05.
+The effect of the person that performed circumcision (surgeon, non-surgeon) and undergoing the procedure during the phallic period (3-6 years) on the presence of PE was investigated using the chi-squared test based on a statistical significance value of p<0.05.